shwaka/kohomology-app/README.md

 - Mac, Linux: Run `runner.sh` from terminal (or possibly click it?)

 You can define your own chain complex and compute its cohomology by editing the script `src/main/kotlin/main.kt`.

+## More examples
+There are a lot of examples in tests in [shwaka/kohomology](https://github.com/shwaka/kohomology).